 The goal of the program is to bring undergraduate engineering students and alumni together for an exchange of information on education, professionalism, aspirations and ideas.
 These relationships provide a learning experience for students outside the classroom, where they have a chance to see the opportunities that a professional environment has in store for them.

-Here are some inspiring ways you can impact the life of a UIC engineering student:
+Here are some inspiring ways you can impact the life of a UIC undergraduate engineering student:

 - Give help and suggestions overall, Career/Life advice